comger/kpages/README.md

     lst = mongo_conv(lst)

 ```
-How to use context in hander?
+How to use context in hander( with session )?
 ```
 from kpages import ContextHandler